-- Enhancements it has undertaken in 2015 and 2014: The Company has a central reservations system, located at one of its properties, and is constantly improving its online planning and booking platform, offering guests a seamless and useful way to make reservations at its hotels.
+- Continued enhancements to its online reservation and booking platform: The Company has a central reservations system, located at one of its properties, and is constantly improving its online planning and booking platform, offering guests a seamless and useful way to make reservations at its hotels.
 The Company is also in the process of implementing an online booking platform for resort activities, which will streamline guests' trip planning experience. - Skyline Hospitality rebranding project: During 2014, the Company started a rebranding project of its hotels and resorts, whereby the Company is actively upgrading the quality of accommodations and amenities available at its hotels through capital improvements.
 Projects completed over the last year include extensive upgrades to the majority of guestrooms and meeting and conference spaces at the Horseshoe Resort and guestroom renovations at Deerhurst Resort.